 How does this affect the UK?

 The UK’s Equality Act 2010, which includes our disability laws, derives from the European Equal Treatment Framework Directive.
 Therefore any European judgement will affect the UK.

 25% of the UK population is currently believed to be obese, with 4.5% of the population believed to be morbidly obese.

-UK Courts will have to work out whether other conditions associated with obesity – breathlessness, joint pain, general mobility issues – are also sufficiently disabling.
+The ‘opinion’ appears to only apply to those who are severely obese not those who are identified only as clinically obese.
+So, UK Courts will have to work out whether other conditions associated with obesity – breathlessness, joint pain, general mobility issues – are also sufficiently disabling.